brandonmandzik/dtt-app/README.md

 This application serves as a **UI project** for the **backend API** "*api.publicapis.org*".
-The reason for the development is that I hand in this application as my *result* for application test.
+The reason for the development is that I hand in this application as my *result* for the *application test*.
-The backend provides categorized data about many public APIs which can be explored with the help of the webpage.
-Feel free to discover them all! the development process consists of intensive use of VueJS for the Front-End logic and the help of Bootstrap for prototyping the UI.
+The backend provides categorized data about many public APIs which can be explored with the help of the Webpage. *Feel free to discover them all!*
+The development process consists of intensive use of *VueJS* for the Front-End logic and the help of *Bootstrap* for prototyping the UI.

 Inside the project directory run the following from your CLI to start the server: